PaulWen/ssi-verifier/README.md

 ## Next Steps

 - make everything look nice and be responsive using a UI Library
-- introduce a proof template overview page where the client can choose the proof template from he wants to request connectionless

 - dynamically connect to any Lissi Agent instance by providing the domain of the Lissi Agent
+- implement the Logout button
 - integrate an URL shortener

 - render data URL claim values as links